 What about the water?
 Yes, it does take water to wash and re-use cloth diapers, but a service like Diaper Stork uses less water than washing at home because diapers are processed in bulk.
 The water consumption per diaper is less than flushing the toilet.
 We believe there are far more ways to save on water before stressing over 1 to 2 extra washes a week, like 1 minute less of taking a shower, not flushing the toilet after you pee, turning off the water when you brush your teeth.
 That's our two cents!

 What about compostable diapers?
-There are multiple brands of diapers that are 90+% compostable which is awesome!
+There are multiple brands of diapers that are 70+% compostable which is awesome!
 But these need to be composted in a commercial setting regulated for biohazard waste.
 They cannot go in your city compost bin, or in your backyard bin.
 Unfortunately, Washington state does not have infrastructure to compost diapers at this time.
-Diaper Stork is looking at ways to support composting in our municipality, so stay tuned!
+Diaper Stork is looking at ways to support composting in our municipality, check out our compost pilot study!

 Diaper Stork's flat monthly rate is on par with the more eco-friendly disposable options out there, especially given that your little one may potty train up to 12 months sooner with cloth diapers!
 We offer four different pricing levels.
-For the standard price of $121 per month, you receive 90 newborn diapers per week.
-This is equivalent to 31 cents per diaper.
-Newborn disposable diapers range from 22 cents to 31 cents per diaper depending on brand, sales discounts, and retailer.
+For the standard price of $133 per month, you receive 90 newborn diapers per week.
+This is equivalent to 37 cents per diaper.
+Newborn disposable diapers range from 25 cents to 40 cents per diaper depending on brand, sales discounts, and retailer.
 With disposable diapers, your weekly garbage will increase by approximately 13 gallons.
 Depending on your municipality this could increase your utility cost.
-For example, in Seattle it would cost $8.95 per month (as of May 2019) for a household to switch from the 20 gallon garbage bin to the 32 gallon bin.
+For example, in Seattle it would cost $15.70 per month (as of Jan 2023) for a household to switch from the 12 gallon garbage bin to the 32 gallon bin.
 Over the lifetime of the baby, disposable diapers are cheaper than a cloth diaper service unless you factor in the benefit of earlier potty training (6 to 12 months earlier).
-The most economical way to diaper your baby is to purchase your own cloth diapers or rent our DIY cloth diaper bundle for $27/month and wash at home.
-See all price options.
+Diaper stork encourages earlier potty training with classes and nudges (unlike the marketing powerhouse of disposable brands who push consumption of bigger and bigger sizes.)
+The most economical way to diaper your baby is to purchase your own cloth diapers or rent our DIY cloth diaper bundle and wash at home.
+See all

 plus... they're cute!